 Memory Foam vs. Latex Mattresses

 Memory foam mattresses are known for how they react to your weight and to the pressure that your body imposes on it while sleeping.
-Everybody has different needs when it comes to weight, pressure and maximizing comfort, and this is the beauty of the memory foam mattress: finding the right balance for you.
+Everybody has different needs when it comes to weight, pressure relief and maximizing comfort, and this is the beauty of these mattresses: finding the right balance for you.

 Memory foam mattresses also can tend to sleep hot at times, but advances in gel technology and using better ventilation and cooling techniques have made this less of an issue.
 Some of the better mattress companies have been able to address these issues head on and make them much less of a concern.